Watson, Farley & Williams (London)

 ".
 One junior associate complained "the partners have no idea how unappreciated staff (both fee earners and support staff) at all levels feel

-", whilst another referred to an "almost tyrannical dictator style management
+", whilst another referred to an "antiquated and inflexible approach to work"

 But it's not all doom and gloom, respondents also praised the "challenging work